LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 }
 ```

-Create a Line Renderer, tune it to your liking, assign it to the UGUILassoSelector.
+Create a Line Renderer GameObject from the Unity Editor, tune it to your liking, then assign it to the UGUILassoSelector.
 Now, we can see how the lasso looked like:

 {{<gfycat TemptingMarvelousFairybluebird controls>}}

 ### Selectables

-Next step is that we need some thing to select.
-There are a few way to implement `ISelectable`.
-We can build the vertices from the renderer mesh, the renderer bounding box, the colliders, or just the center.
-I opted to take the data from the colliders, which offers a middle ground between selections accuracy and runtime complexity.
+Next, we need some thing to select.
+There are many way to implement `ISelectable`.
+We can get the vertices from the renderer mesh, the renderer bounding box, the colliders, or just the center.
+I opted to take the data from the colliders, which offers reasonable selections accuracy while not creating too many vertices.

 <div class="code-block">